dtopham802/SNOW-Security-Incident-Alerts/README.md

 <img width="1730" height="1272" alt="image" src="https://github.com/user-attachments/assets/e17842a8-4a38-45c0-9845-9a1aea46c8dd" />

-4. Open "Advanced" tab; copy and paste the script below Make note of the triggerProfile.
+4. Open "Advanced" tab; copy and paste the script below Make note of the triggerProfile value.
 The name will be used in step 9.
    ```
    (function executeRule(current, previous /*null when async*/) {